EPCCed/archer2-gpu-course/section-2.01/README.md

     and check that `h_out` has the expected values;
 4. release the device resources `d_x` at the end of execution.

-Remember to use the macro to check the return value of each of the CUDA API calls.
+Remember to use the macro to check the return value of each of the HIP API calls.

 As there is no kernel yet, the output `h_out` should just be the same